Best life insurance with pre-existing medical conditions

 There is not one life insurance provider that is best for a particular pre-existing medical condition and so it is often best to speak to an independent insurance specialist who can ask all of the relevant questions to understand your condition fully and offer a recommendation.
 We have provided a list of the top 10 insurance companies below and give some insight into which insurer is best based on certain criteria.

-• Aviva - Typically good for younger applicants that are overweight
+• Aviva – typically good for younger applicants who are overweight

 The above insurer summaries are for guidance only and are provided to demonstrate that every insurer has a different set of underwriting rules and so is likely to assess your application differently.
 The best way to understand which insurer is best based on your own pre-existing condition is to speak to an independent specialist.